krol3/container-security-checklist/README.md

 > - Sensitive configuration settings (email address, usernames, debug flags, etc.)

 - [x] Use a proper filesystem encryption technology for container storage
+- [x] Use volume mounts to pass secrets to a container at runtime
 - [x] Provide write/execute access only to the containers that need to modify the data in a specific host filesystem path
 - [x] OPA to write controls like only allowing Read-only Root Filesystem access, listing allowed host filesystem paths to mount, and listing allowed Flex volume drivers.
 - [x] Automatically scan container images for sensitive data such as credentials, tokens, SSH keys, TLS certificates, database names or connection strings and so on, before pushing them to a container registry (can be done locally and in CI).